learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 > Kubernetes [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) go into the direction of multi-tenancy, but they provide rather a "soft" multi-tenancy because most fundamental resources, including Kubernetes components, are still shared across namespaces.

-_If your apps ar very critical, keep in mind that the focus of Kubernetes is on "sharing" and not on "isolation"._
+_If your apps are very critical, keep in mind that the focus of Kubernetes is on "sharing" and not on "isolation"._

 ### 👎 Broad cluster access